FNA-XNA/docs/docs/appendix/Appendix-C:-FNA-on-Apple-Platforms.md

-# Appendix A: FNA on iOS and tvOS
+# Appendix C: FNA on Apple Platforms

-As of FNA 24.03, FNA supports deploying to iOS and tvOS via the .NET SDK.
+FNA supports deploying to macOS/iOS/tvOS via the .NET SDK.
 FNA does not have special branches or configurations for each platform; the public master branch of FNA and the configuration you're already used to is exactly what is used to ship for these targets.
 The platform code is contained entirely in SDL.

 ## Getting Started

-This is the basic guide to getting your game running in iOS/tvOS.
+This is the basic guide to getting your game running on macOS/iOS/tvOS.
 Once these steps are followed, your game should be able to boot on real hardware.

 ### Prerequisites